spaghellie/SQLproject_Analyzing-Industry-Carbon-Emissions/README.md

 # SQL Project: Analyzing Industry Carbon Emissions

-Note that I originally completed this project by DataCamp and included it in my portfolio there.
-I created the SQL query used to answer the original prompt by DataCamp:
+*Please note that I originally completed this project by DataCamp and included it in my portfolio there.
+I created the SQL query used to answer the original prompt by DataCamp:*

-*"Product emissions make up more than 75% of global emissions.
-But which industries are the worst offenders?"*
+**_"Product emissions make up more than 75% of global emissions.
+But which industries are the worst offenders?"_**

-However, I intend to use the provided database while performing different, **independent** analyses on annual PCFs (product carbon footprints) reported to the environmental non-profit, CDP Worldwide.
+*However, I intend to use the provided database while performing different, **independent** analyses on annual PCFs (product carbon footprints) reported to the environmental non-profit, CDP Worldwide.*

 ## Introduction